History

 IJsselmeer

-Multibeam image of Urk 1.
+Image 1 : Multibeam image of Urk 1.
 You can see the partition wall (bunschot), the stern (top) and the bow (below).

-The ship has been constructed mainly in wood.
-However, the wooden hull is also sheeted with iron.
-The reason for this can be the following: when it was known that in 1932 the Zuiderzee was going to be closed off from the Wadden Sea and North Sea, due to the creation of the Afsluitdijk, it was also clear that at least half of the ships actively fishing in the Zuiderzee were supposed to stop their activity and a large buy-out was going to be set up.
+The boat was mainly constructed of wood.
+However, the wooden hull was also sheeted with iron.
+The reason for this could be the following: when it was known that in 1932 the Zuiderzee was going to be closed off from the Wadden Sea and North Sea, due to the creation of the Afsluitdijk, it was also clear that at least half of the ships actively fishing in the Zuiderzee were supposed to stop their activity and a large buy-out was going to be set up.
+Due to this, many people prolonged the lives of their fishing ships until the moment of buy-out without investing too much.
+After that many of the ships were deliberately sunk or grounded.
+In 1997, the former NISA archaeology unit also did a research on several dumped ships from that same period along the river IJssel in Kampen.

-The side scan sonar image of the Urk 1.
+The side-scan sonar image of the Urk 1.

 The site has been dated using the typology of the ship, the use of different materials, and very characteristic: the sheeting of the original wooden planking with iron.